zakariaf/Multi-AI-Mattermost-Bot/README.md

 ## Architecture

-The ChatGPT-Mattermost Bot is designed with a modular architecture to ensure scalability and maintainability.
+The Multi-AI Mattermost Bot is designed with a modular architecture to ensure scalability and maintainability.
 The core components are:

 - **Mattermost Client (`mattermost_client.py`):** Handles communication with Mattermost's APIs.
 - **OpenAI Client (`openai_client.py`):** Interfaces with OpenAI's APIs.